SamuelWu2001/LeetCode2024/SlidingWindow/3. Longest Substring Without Repeating Characters/README.md

 ### Evaluate
 > - Finish by giving space and run-time complexity.
 > - Discuss any pros and cons of the solution.
-1. Assume n represents the number of items in the array.
+1. Assume n represents the length of the input string and m represents the size of the unordered_set.
-   - Time complexity: O(nlog(n))
+   - Time complexity: O(n)
-   - Space complexity: O(n)
+   - Space complexity: O(min(n, m))
-2. Using an unordered_set, we can optimize the time complexity to O(n).